RetroDECK/ES-DE/THEMES-DEV.md

 In addition to the variant support which provides an unlimited flexibility for creating custom theme profiles, support for specific aspect ratios was introduced.
 This makes it possible to define different theme configuration for different display aspect ratios and to provide the user with the option to choose between these from the _UI Settings_ menu.
 That could for example be choice between a 16:9 and a 4:3 layout, or perhaps also a vertical screen orientation layout in addition to these.

-As well new theming abilities like Lottie animations were added with the new theme engine.
+As well new theming abilities like GIF and Lottie animations were added with the new theme engine.

 The following are the most important changes compared to the legacy theme structure: